-- 10.1.6 Financial covenants and stipulations applicable to DBS and restrictions on distribution of a dividend and repayment of shareholders loans: - A. DBS issued three debenture series and is party to a financing agreement with a consortium of banks, as described below:
+- 10.1.5 Financial covenants and stipulations applicable to DBS and restrictions on distribution of a dividend and repayment of shareholders loans: - A. DBS issued three debenture series and is party to a financing agreement with a consortium of banks.
+In addition, DBS received bank credit, as described below:

-Carrying amount December 31, 2013
+Carrying amount December 31, 2014

 NIS million

-Debentures (Series A) 504
+Series A Debentures 562

-Debentures (Series B) 809
+Series B Debentures 842

-Debentures 2012 367
+2012 Debentures 335

-Bank loans 36
+Bank credit 79

-1,716
+1,818

-B. Restrictions and covenants by virtue of Debentures (Series A)
+B. Restrictions and covenants by virtue of Series A Debentures

-Debentures (Series A) were issued in 2007 to institutional investors and listed on the TACT-Institutional system of the TASE ("Debentures (Series A)"), under a deed of trust between DBS and Hermetic Trust (1975) Ltd. ("Trustee A" and "Deed of Trust A", respectively.
+Series A Debentures were issued in 2007 to institutional investors and listed on the TACT-Institutional system of the TASE under a deed of trust between DBS and Hermetic Trust (1975) Ltd. ("Trustee A" and "Deed of Trust A", respectively.

-Deed of Trust A stipulates that DBS may register first liens in favor of holders of additional securities which DBS may issue and/or to add them to liens made in favor of the trustee without the trustee's consent, provided that the ratio between the DBS's total debt (after issue of the said securities and including the proceeds thereof) at the end of the quarter preceding the issue, and its EBITDA for the 12 months ended at the end of the last calendar month, will not exceed 6.5.
-Deed of Trust A defines total debt as DBS's debts secured by a first lien, unlimited in amount, on all DBS assets pari-passu with the collateral provided by DBS to the holders of Bonds (Series A).
+Deed of Trust A stipulates that DBS may register first liens in favor of additional holders of debentures which it might issue and/or add them to liens in favor of the trustee, without the trustee's consent, provided that the ratio between the total debt of DBS (after the issue of the above debentures, including its proceeds) at the end of the quarter preceding the issue, and its EBITDA for the 12 months ended at the end of the last quarter, does not exceed 6.5.
+Deed of Trust A defines the total debt as the debts of DBS which are secured by a first lien, unlimited in amount, on all the assets of DBS, pari passu with the collateral created by DBS in favor of the holders of Series A Debentures.

-Moreover, Deed of Trust A specifies various generally accepted events (e.g. insolvency proceedings, breach, exercise of liens on the bulk of DBS's assets, etc.) which, following the warning period specified in the deed, allow a call for immediate repayment of the bonds subject to the provisions set forth in the deed of trust.
-Deed of Trust A also provides for a call for immediate repayment in the event that the bank collateral is exercised or upon a call for immediate repayment of other bonds issued by DBS, if its outstanding balance exceeds the amount specified in the deed.
+In addition, Deed of Trust A defines standard events (such as insolvency proceedings, breach and exercise of liens on most of the assets of DBS), which, should they occur, after the warning periods stipulated in the deed, will allow immediate call for repayment of the debenture pursuant to the provisions in the deed of trust, and the right to immediate payment if the bank collateral is exercised or another debenture series is called for immediate repayment, if the balance for settlement exceeds the amount set out in the deed of trust.

-In determining the rating of its Bonds (Series A), DBS committed to S&P Maalot (and to S&P Maalot only), that it would not make repayments against the shareholder loans for the duration of the Bonds (Series A).
+To rate Series A Debentures, DBS undertook to S&P Maalot (and to it alone) that it will not make payment on account of the shareholder loans before the redemption date of Series A Debentures.